tcnksm/license/README.md

 ![](http://g.recordit.co/IlnUBhCUHX.gif)

-You can specify key name,
+You can just provide key name,

 ![](http://g.recordit.co/FRKXgTvrml.gif)

-And you can also choose LICENSE file like [choosealicense.com/](http://choosealicense.com/),
+If you feel difficulty to choose LICENSE of project, you can use `-choose` option and it will ask you to choose LICESE like [choosealicense.com/](http://choosealicense.com/),

 ![](http://g.recordit.co/2MZs3RTnSd.gif)